-Kira and Cody are long-time residents of Mendocino County and lost their rental home in the Redwood Valley Complex Fire.
-They both work full time and could not afford replacement housing because they were burdened by rental restrictions and an expensive housing market.
+A family lost their rental home in the Redwood Valley Complex Fire.
+The mom and dad both work full time and could not afford replacement housing because they were burdened by rental restrictions and an expensive housing market.

 The day their beautiful triplets were born, property management companies would no longer rent a 1 bedroom to them.
 They were required to rent 3 bedrooms because local property managers required 2 people per bedroom.

 I called a property management company and verified that was true.
 Within a month this family received a donated RV.
 The family’s goal now is to save money so that they can buy their own home within the next 2 years.

 Awarding an RV to this family was a very significant event that I will always cherish.
 These parents have a very challenging task of raising triplets.
 Seeing such toddler cuteness made the immense sacrifice worthwhile.
 I hope their dreams come true.

 To see more footage of the Christmas donation event at the Sebastopol Grange, please visit this link.

 An Example of a Tip from a Survivor (Valley Fire 2015)